An R project (an

 |R Documentation (Dataset)||An R documentation file containing many fields with comments for describing a dataset.|

 |Stored Procedure with R||An R file with child SQL Query and child stored procedure template file.
 See SQL Server integration.|

 Use multiple project types in Visual Studio

 Visual Studio Solutions provide a convenient place to gather and manage related projects in one logical place.
-This helps keep your code organized and facilitates collaboration within teams.
+Solutions help keep your code organized and facilitates collaboration within teams.

 In the example below, the solution contains an R project with a model built using R and Azure Machine Learning, a Python/scikit-learn project, a C++ project containing modules for intensive computational work, a SQL project for data management, and a Python/Bottle project for the web site that publishes the result: